microsoftgraph/microsoft-graph-docs/content/authorization/azure_ad_v2/converged_auth.md

 ﻿# Authenticate Microsoft Graph apps with the v2 authentication endpoint

-> **Important:** While the Azure AD v2.0 endpoint supports users authenticating with work or school accounts as well as personal accounts, it does not support [conditional access device policies](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/).
-Because of this, if your app requires enterprise authentication (that is, using work or school accounts), it is strongly recommended you use Azure AD authentication.
->
+> **Building apps for enterprise customers?** Your app may not work if your enterprise customer turns on enterprise mobility security features like <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/" target="_newtab">conditional device access</a>.
+In this case, you may not know and your customers may experience errors.

-> For more information, see [Deciding between the Azure AD and Azure AD v2.0 endpoints](../Auth_overview.md#deciding-between-azure-ad-and-the-v2-authentication-endpoint).
+> To support **all enterprise customers** across **all enterprise scenarios**, you must use the Azure AD endpoint and manage your apps using the [Azure Management Portal](https://aka.ms/aadapplist).
+For more information, see [Deciding between the Azure AD and Azure AD v2.0 endpoints](../auth_overview.md#deciding-between-azure-ad-and-the-v2-authentication-endpoint).

 ## Signing in Microsoft account and Azure AD users with a single authentication model